 If packets go to an unexpected destination, remove other routes in your VPC network with more specific destinations.
 Review the routing order to understand Google Cloud route selection.

-- See Internal TCP/UDP Load Balancing Logging and Monitoring for information on configuring Logging and Monitoring for Internal TCP/UDP Load Balancing.
+- See internal passthrough Network Load Balancer Logging and Monitoring for information about configuring Logging and Monitoring for internal passthrough Network Load Balancers.

-- See Internal TCP/UDP Load Balancing and connected networks for information about accessing internal TCP/UDP load balancers from peer networks connected to your VPC network.
+- See internal passthrough Network Load Balancers and connected networks for information about accessing internal passthrough Network Load Balancers from peer networks connected to your VPC network.